apache/metron/metron-platform/metron-data-management/README.md

 The shell script `$METRON_HOME/bin/geo_enrichment_load.sh` will retrieve MaxMind GeoLite2 data and load data into HDFS, and update the configuration.

+THIS SCRIPT WILL NOT UPDATE AMBARI'S GLOBAL.JSON, JUST THE ZK CONFIGS.
+CHANGES WILL GO INTO EFFECT, BUT WILL NOT PERSIST PAST AN AMBARI RESTART UNTIL UPDATED THERE.

 The parameters for the utility are as follows: